leepolla/Astrododge/README.md

-How to Play

-Clone this repository and then run the commands, npm install, npm start

 # :rocket: AstroDodge :dizzy:
 Lead Designers: Lee Polla, Noah Ezekwugo
 Supporting Designers: Allison Wolf, Trevor Brueche

 AstroDodge is a game where the player will move their character left and right across the screen to avoid incoming meteors.
 Users will receive a score based on how long they survived, and this score can be seen on a leaderboard.

+How to Play

+Clone this repository and then run the commands: `npm install`, `npm start`

 ##Some notable features:
   One amazing player icon (Shoutout TA Alex from Info 343)